Department History

 As our society has progressed through environmental, technological and environmental changes, so has our curricula.
 While originally comprised of basic sciences and agricultural production, it has now evolved to specialized and encompassing program including courses in chemistry, physics, genetics, cell physiology, weed science, and more.
 Through this gradual change and academic refinement, the Department of Agronomy was officially renamed the Department of Crop, Soil, and Environmental Sciences in the late 1990’s.

-The Department now has over 70 faculty and staff, 140 undergraduate, and 50 graduate students, and continues to grow annually.
+The Department now has over 70 faculty and staff, 200 undergraduate, and 50 graduate students, and continues to grow annually.
 In 2005 the Department of Crop, Soil, and Environmental Sciences celebrated its 100th anniversary.
+In 2024, the department will be 124 years old.